Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 # Hyper-parameter tuning and cross validation

-After creating the pipeline object, we can use like any other *estimator* that has the methods `fit` and `predict`.
+After creating the pipeline object, we can use it like any other *estimator* that has the methods `fit` and `predict`:

 ```python
 # fit the pipeline on the training data